A topic from the subject of Theoretical Chemistry in Chemistry.

 • Different levels of theory involve varying degrees of empiricism and quantum mechanical treatment.

-• Common semi-empirical methods include AM1, PM3, and DFTB.
+• Common semi-empirical methods include AM1, PM3, MNDO, PM6, and DFTB.

 Main Concepts

-• Quantum Mechanical Basis: Semi-empirical methods use quantum mechanical principles to describe electron-electron interactions and molecular properties.
+• Quantum Mechanical Basis: Semi-empirical methods use quantum mechanical principles (like the Hartree-Fock approximation) to describe electron-electron interactions and molecular properties, providing a framework for the calculations.

-• Empirical Corrections: Empirical corrections are incorporated to account for missing physics or limitations of the quantum mechanical treatment, improving accuracy.
+• Empirical Corrections: Empirical corrections are incorporated to account for missing physics or limitations of the quantum mechanical treatment and the NDO approximation, improving accuracy and addressing shortcomings in the underlying theory.

-• Applications: Semi-empirical methods find applications in various areas of chemistry, including organic chemistry, biochemistry, and materials science.
+• Applications: Semi-empirical methods find applications in various areas of chemistry, including organic chemistry, biochemistry, materials science, drug design, and predicting molecular properties (like geometry, heats of formation, and reactivity).

 Experiment: Semi-empirical Quantum Chemistry Methods